IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

   credentials activated for a 30-day trial with the API.

-- Futhermore, install [OpenWhisk CLI](https://console.ng.bluemix.net/openwhisk/learn/cli) to deploy it with serverless and Mark down its credentials.
+- Futhermore, install [OpenWhisk CLI](https://console.ng.bluemix.net/openwhisk/learn/cli) and Mark down its credentials for  deploying flightassist with serverless.

 - Lastly, we will use Bluemix's [The Cloudant NoSQL database service](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db?env_id=ibm:yp:us-south) and [Insights for Weather service](https://console.ng.bluemix.net/catalog/services/weather-company-data?env_id=ibm:yp:us-south) for our database and weather data.
 Therefore, run the following commands to create cloudant and Insights for Weather service.